Slippy2k/REminiscence/tools/decode_cmd/flashback_cutscene.md

 ## Opcodes

 The cutscene player routine interprets 14 opcodes.
+These opcodes handle the rendering of the shapes, the display double buffering and the captions.

 Num | Name | Description
 ----|---------------------|--------------------------------------------------